| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 3. However, this same independent, arrogant, materialistic, anti-God world system is present in every age (cf. 1 John 2:18).

-This book has first-century relevance, every-century relevance, and last-century relevance.
+This book has first-century history (Preterism), every-century relevance (Idealism), and last-century relevance (Futurism).
 It is best not to push the details.
-They had meaning (first hearers, fall of Jerusalem, and also possibly Rome); they will have meaning again (the last generation).
-But for the great majority of the generations of believers, they are mysteries.
+They had meaning for first hearers, fall of Jerusalem, and also possibly Rome.
 It is much better to assert the central truths of the seven literary units.
-These are eternally relevant!
-If the details become surprisingly literal for the last generations of persecuted believers (as did some of the OT typology about Christ) they will not need a commentator to tell them!

-5. I have recently (2024) changed my orientation about the eschatological passages of the NT, from a Futurist to a partial Preterist.
-The series of kings John saw in this vision and wondered about "greatly" is explained by the angel.
+5. I have recently (2024) changed my orientation about the eschatological passages of the NT, from a Futurist (see my older verse-by-verse commentary on Revelation online) to a partial Preterist (this new verse-by-verse commentary, 2025).
+The series of kings John saw in this vision and wondered about "greatly" is explained by the interpreting angel.

-I think Kenneth Gentry's Before Jerusalem Fell gives a good historical order and rationale to the sequence (see pp. 151-154).
+I think Kenneth Gentry's Before Jerusalem Fell gives a good historical order and rationale to the sequence (see pp. 151-154), also Gary DeMar, Last Days Madness, pp. 257-264.
+Bruce Gore has a good historical summary of these Caesars in his YouTube video, "The Apocalypse in Space and Time," #49, Rev. 17:7-14.

 1. Julius Caesar (49-44 B.C.)